vzhd1701/enex2notion/README.md

 - `PDF`, converting them to PDF, keeping HTML formatting as close as possible

   - web clips are converted using [wkhtmltopdf](https://wkhtmltopdf.org/), see [this page](https://github.com/JazzCore/python-pdfkit/wiki/Installing-wkhtmltopdf) on how to install it

+Since Notion's gallery view does not provide thumbnails for embedded PDFs, you have the `--add-pdf-preview` option to extract the first page of generated PDF as a preview for the web clip page.

 ## Examples